 2 dead after multiple people shot in Coeur d’Alene, Idaho, while responding to a brush fire

-UPDATE-- Two people were fatally shot and others injured while responding to a brush fire in Coeur d’Alene, Idaho, and an active shooter continues to fire at law enforcement with high-powered rifles, according to Kootenai County Sheriff Robert Norris.
+Two people, believed to be fire personnel, were fatally shot and others injured while responding to a brush fire in Coeur d’Alene, Idaho, and at least one active shooter continues to fire at law enforcement with high-powered rifles, according to Kootenai County Sheriff Robert Norris.

-(CNN) — Multiple firefighters have been shot while responding to a brush fire in Coeur d’Alene, Idaho, according to Northern Lakes Fire Protection Chief Pat Riley.
+“We don’t know if there’s one, two, three or four,” shooters, Norris said, with officers reporting bullets coming from multiple directions.
+“We will neutralize this threat.”

+The fire may have been intentionally set to draw first responders to the scene, one responding firefighter noted in audio from Kootenai County Fire and EMS via Broadcastify.

 Kootenai County Emergency Management has told people in the area to shelter in place and asked others to avoid the area.